A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

-Now that the uniform energy bound has been found, we can proceed as in \cite[Chapter 11]{AudinDamian2014_MorseFloer}.
+Given the uniform energy bound, which as remarked above can be obtained in much greater generality, we can proceed as in \cite[Chapter 11]{AudinDamian2014_MorseFloer}.
 Namely, transversality, compactness and gluing theorems can be shown for the continuation Floer equation, up to picking a generic $\cJ$.
-We can thus define a continuation morphism $\cC(\cH,\cJ)\colon\CF_*\left(H^0,J^0\right)\to\CF_*\left(H^1,J^1\right)$ extending by linearity the following expression on generators $\gamma^0\in\CF_k\left(H^0,J^0\right)$:
+We can thus define a continuation morphism